 To submit your T-ASE article to CASE 2024 please follow the instructions that you will receive via email after acceptance of your journal article, then:

-1. Create an account (if you don’t have one already) on the RAS Papercept submission portal.
-Generate a PIN by clicking on the “PIN” tab, and then select “Register a new PIN.”
+• 1.
+Create an account (if you don’t have one already) on the RAS Papercept submission portal.
+Generate a PIN by clicking on the “PIN” tab, and then selecting “Register a new PIN.”
 Kindly request all your co-authors to follow the same process if they don’t have an account in the system yet.
 Make sure to note down the authors’ PINs as this information is necessary for manuscript processing.

-4. Access the Papercept submission portal and click the link “Submit a contribution to CASE 2024”.
+• 4.
+Access the Papercept submission portal and click the link “Submit a contribution to CASE 2024”.

 How to submit a RA-L, T-RO, RAM presentation-only paper

-To submit your T-RO, RA-L and RAM article to CASE 2024 please follow the instructions that you will receive via email after acceptance of your journal article.
+To submit your T-RO, RA-L and RAM article to CASE 2024 please follow the instructions you will receive via email after acceptance of your journal article.
 Note that you will not receive any further reminders to transfer the accepted paper to a conference.
 However, the invitation to present the paper to a conference is in the journal workspace in PaperCept.

-If you require a CC BY license for your paper, please follow the guidelines described under option 2 on the following website: https://open.ieee.org/ieee-compliance-with-ukri/
+Authors who require a cc by license (such as researchers funded by UKRI): If you require a CC BY license for your paper, please follow the guidelines described under option 2 on the following website: https://open.ieee.org/ieee-compliance-with-ukri/

 Guidelines for Language, Margins, Formats & Templates